| | Top Act 2 | | Scene 1 | | A wood Three groups of witches appear one after the other amid thunder and lightning.

 Let us go!

-(They leave) | Scene 5 | A hall in Macbeth’s castle, leading to other rooms.
+| | Scene 5 | | A hall in Macbeth’s castle, leading to other rooms.
+Lady Macbeth reading a letter.

-Lady Macbeth reading a letter. | | "I met them on the day of victory.
+| | "I met them on the day of victory.
+I was stunned at what I heard;

 when the King's messengers hailed me